potassco/clingo/README.md

 conda install -c potassco/label/dev-20 -c conda-forge clingo
 ```

-You need to have [conda] installed (see Miniforge installation instructions).
+Packages have to be installed on top of the conda-forge channel.
+The Miniforge
+distribution ships a conda version configured to use this channel by default
+(see Miniforge [installation instructions][conda]).

 ## 🛠️ Building the Application